How to Fill Out the TAP Application 2022-23

 - You live in New York State for the sole purpose of attending college; OR

 - None of the following YES conditions apply.

 - You now live in New York State, you will be an undergraduate, and you lived in New York State for the last 2 terms of high school; OR

 - You were a legal resident of New York State when you entered military service, Vista, or the Peace Corps, and you re-established New York State residency within 6 months after release from your service; OR

 - You have lived in New York State for at least 12 months before the first term you want aid for, and you have established permanent residency in New York State.

-- If you are a member of the military, or the spouse or dependent of a member of the military, on active duty and stationed in New York State, contact HESC at 888-697-4372, regarding eligibility for a waiver of the New York State residency requirement.
+- If you are a member of the military, or the spouse or dependent of a member of the military, on active duty and stationed in New York State, schedule an appointment to speak with HESC, regarding eligibility for a waiver of the New York State residency requirement.

 16. Check the appropriate box for Citizenship status.